 The decision criteria tell you what influences a company’s decision, but the decision process tells you how it is made.
 The decision process should include the person who is responsible for making a decision, the timeline they operate on, and the formal approval processes in place, if there is one.

 The potential customer must have a need before they try to look for solutions, and it’s crucial to know what is causing them pain, what they truly need.
 This “pain” could be a representation of costs, problems with the speed of production, or low revenue.
 When you have identified how your product can relieve that pain, you are almost at the finish line to finalize the sale.

 A champion is the most suitable person to be representing your company in the negotiation.
 It is the final process of identifying, developing, and qualifying your champions that will bring the money into your business.

 Why Should You Use This Sales Process?

-MEDDIC is nothing more than a simple checklist for your sales process, but a highly effective one.
+MEDDIC is nothing more than a simple checklist for your sales automation process, but a highly effective one.
 It ensures that you have all the information you need, and makes it so much easier to secure a deal.
 The MEDDIC sales process relies on research rather than sales tricks, so it is easy to implement across many companies and without much trouble.
 By using this method, you can now accurately qualify your leads, learn more about your customers, and better forecast your sales in the future.